Code-Interact/catalogue/.github/ISSUE_TEMPLATE/course-sugesstion.md

 ---
-name: Course Sugesstion
+name: Course Suggestion
-about: Suggest a new course to be added to the Catalogue!
+about: Suggest a new course for the repository
-title: " [COURSE]"
+title: ''
-labels: enhancement
+labels: course suggestion
 assignees: ''

 ---

+## Course Suggestion

 **Title:** [Insert course title here]